skrattaren/apf.rst/apf.rst

 - [p.
 9/9] The Hero With A Thousand Extra Lives

-  A reference to the title of Joseph Campbell's "`The Hero with a Thousand Faces`_", an anthropological work comparing and contrasting Hero myths from different cultures.
+  A reference to the title of Joseph Campbell's **The Hero with a Thousand Faces**, an anthropological work comparing and contrasting Hero myths from different cultures.

 - [p.
 13/13] "My dad brought me back 'Alabama Smith and the Jewels of Fate' from the States."

-  Puns on the movie title "`Indiana Jones and the Temple of Doom`_".
+  Puns on the movie title **Indiana Jones and the Temple of Doom**.
 Alabama and Indiana are both American states.

 - [p.
 19/19] "Hey, I really need a computer because that way I can play